nick-ducker/T2A1/README.md

   3. **Describe the interaction of technologies within the app**

       Ruby on Rails acts as the base framework for the airbnb application.
 This handles all the back end processing of the application.
-The is intergrated with React in order to create a complex front end that is able to dynamically render content depending on the browser state.
+The is integrated with React in order to create a complex front end that is able to dynamically render content depending on the browser state.
 All of this is served through the Nginx webserver which handles the connections and requests from browsers asking for data from the application.
 When a request is made to the application through the webserver and a database query needs to be made, this is done through an interplay of a few different technologies.
 For images, the application will query the S3 database, which is responsible for cloud storage of media.
 For other database queries, the application will interrogate the RDS, Amazons relational SQL database, using Hadoop, to split the requests over multiple ports of call and then reduce them into the final data object, to complete the request faster.
-At this stage, what can be cached in Redis, which is reponsible for temporarily holding onto specific data types in a non-relational way, will be cached, so less successive database queries need to be made if the browser returns to an old page, or a new page requires the same data as a previous one.
+At this stage, what can be cached in Redis, which is responsible for temporarily holding onto specific data types in a non-relational way, will be cached, so less successive database queries need to be made if the browser returns to an old page, or a new page requires the same data as a previous one.
 Running in parallel with all of this are a few technologies also.
 Airflow, responsible for workflow automation, will be working in the background, automating tasks that must be done according to a workflow, such as email, which is then handled by the Twilio SendGrid API.
 Druid is also listening in to the events on the application and presumably having that data synthesized meaningfully elsewhere.
 Braintree is the payment processor that steps in when a payment action is required on the site.

       This is all hosted and scaled on AWS services, which look after the maintenance and scaling of the application, leaving the application team to solely focus on the interplay of the apps technologies without worrying about the size or speed limitations of the hardware needed.